OPEN-SOURCE PROTOCOL · IETF DRAFT-PRAKASH-AIP

 Every agent gets an Ed25519 keypair and an AIP identifier.
 DNS-based or self-certifying.
 No certificate authority needed.

-Each hop in a delegation chain creates a new Biscuit block that can only narrow the scope of the previous block.
-The token is append-only: you can add restrictions, never remove them.
+Each hop appends a new Biscuit block that can only narrow the scope of the previous block.
+The token is append-only: you add restrictions, never remove them.
+If any block is tampered with, the entire chain is rejected.

 Quickstart